OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 - `LocalAuthentication.framework` is a high-level API that can be used to authenticate the user via Touch ID.
 The app can't access any data associated with the enrolled fingerprint and is notified only whether authentication was successful.
 - `Security.framework` is a lower level API to access [Keychain Services](https://developer.apple.com/documentation/security/keychain_services "Keychain Services").
 This is a secure option if your app needs to protect some secret data with biometric authentication, since the access control is managed on a system-level and can not easily be bypassed. `Security.framework` has a C API, but there are several [open source wrappers available](https://www.raywenderlich.com/147308/secure-ios-user-data-keychain-touch-id "How To Secure iOS User Data: The Keychain and Touch ID"), making access to the Keychain as simple as to NSUserDefaults. `Security.framework` underlies  `LocalAuthentication.framework`; Apple recommends to default to higher-level APIs whenever possible.

+Please be aware that using either the `LocalAuthentication.framework` or the `Security.framework`, will be a control that can be bypassed by an attacker as it does only return a boolean and no data to proceed with.
+See [Don't touch me that way, by David Lidner et al](https://www.youtube.com/watch?v=XhXIHVGCFFM) for more details.

 ##### Local Authentication Framework